davidmreed/ktema-org-zola/_drafts/understanding-collections-in-apex.md

 ## Types and Generics

+Apex is a _strongly, statically typed_ language.
+This means that every value in Apex is of a specific type (like a string, or an integer), and that type is known at compile time.

+Apex's type system is relatively simple compared to many other programming languages.

+In modern Apex, collections are the only location where you'll find significant use of _generics_.
+Generics are a way of combining types.
+For example, an array of strings in Apex has the type `List<String>`.
+The type name given in `<>` _specializes_ the `List`, which is a _generic type_, to hold a specific kind of values.
+The `List` and `Set` class each have one type parameter.
+The `Map` class has two.

+A collection, including a specialized one like `List<String>`, is fundamentally a _different type_ from the values it contains (`String`s).

 ## Performance Concepts

 Operating on data stored in collections can be very expensive in CPU time.
 In order to write code that is performant and reliable, it's critical to understand the performance characteristics of different collection operations.